MSU-DHI-Lab/data-workflows-workshop/day-01-metadata-cleaning-and-normalization/01-labs/lab-01/README.md

    **If it doesn't look right:** Re-import and ensure you selected CSV, not TSV; confirm the first row is treated as headers.

 2) **Do:** Add a text facet on the `rights` column (Facet → Text facet).
-   **Why:** Rights statements often block reuse; seeing variants early shows how much normalization is needed.
+   **Why:** Rights statements often block reuse; seeing variants early shows how much cleanup is needed.
    **You should see:** A facet box with several variants like `CC BY-4.0`, `cc by 4.0`, `Public domain`.
    **If it doesn't look right:** Make sure you selected the `rights` column; if the facet is empty, check that the column is not set to blank or filtered out.